If you have Lyme disease, reading this graphic novel may be a little like flipping through the pages of your life.

 Phil wrote this book in real time, so there is a genuineness to his frustration, which may have been lost had he already known his diagnosis.
 As I learned in the interview I did with Phil, writing this graphic novel was his creative outlet during a time of confusion and struggle.

 This is a quick and fun read.
-As a Lyme patient I was anxious to get to the punch line: How does he finally figure it out?
+I was anxious to get to the punch line: How does he finally figure it out?
 And I kept turning the pages to get there.
-I think all of us who have gone through the years long search for a diagnosis will be curious about the same thing.

 Phil's artwork is clever and quirky.
 He manages to find the humor in a very difficult time in his life.
-As many of us know, it's not an easy thing to do, but it's necessary.
+It's not an easy thing to do, but it's necessary.

 What I learned from this book: